akkartik/mu/Readme.md

 low-level pointer operations and manual memory management, but much safer, paying some run-time overhead to validate pointers.
-It also provides a number of features usually associated with higher-level languages: strong type-safety, lexical scope, generic functions, higher-order functions, delimited continuations.
+It also provides a number of features usually associated with higher-level languages: strong type-safety, function overloading, lexical scope, generic functions, higher-order functions, and delimited continuations.

 Mu is currently interpreted and too slow for graphics or sound.
 We're actively investigating ways to speed it up.
 In the meantime, Kartik uses it to